BirdeeHub/nixCats-nvim/README.md

 When you make categories in your flake.nix, and then check them in lua, that creates your primary set of options.

-You can modify ANYTHING within a flake that imports your nixCats, however, usually, all you would need to do is choose a package you defined, or put different values in categories, because you can check the categories set within your lua and react to them.
+You can modify ANYTHING within anything that imports your nixCats (in any way), however, usually, all you would need to do is choose a package you defined, or put different values in categories, because you can check the categories set within your lua and react to them.